openwisp/openwisp-wifi-login-pages/README.md

 yarn add-org
 ```

+The configuration of organizations is generated from the template present in `internals/generators/config.yml.hbs`.
+The default configuration is present in `internals/config/default.yml`.
+If the configuration file of a specific
+organization misses a piece of configuration then this default configuration is used to generate a
+complete configuration.

 The above command will prompt you to fill in some properties.

 Below is a table with these properties and a description of their values.